Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Insights for revenue-maximization in packing domains

+The above LP-relaxation is similar to the LP in~\cite{DobzinskiFK11} for single-dimensional packing problems.
+For CAs, the LP in~\cite{DobzinskiFK11} is subtly different from \eqref{packp}: their allocation variables encode the probability that a player $i$ receives a set $S$ of items.
+If we let the allocation space in \eqref{packp} be the set $\Om_\ext$ of extreme points of the standard LP-relaxation for the CA problem, then our formulations coincide since a feasible solution to the standard LP specifies the extent to which each player receives each set.
+(The convex-decomposition technique in~\cite{LaviS11} directly implies that an integrality-gap verifying $\rho$-approximation algorithm for the SWM problem can be used to decompose the fractional allocation specified by the LP in~\cite{DobzinskiFK11} scaled by $\rho$ into a distribution over $\Om$, and thereby obtain a solution to \eqref{packp}.)

-Finally, we show how to convert $(\tx,\tp)$ to a (DSIC-in-expectation, IR) mechanism $M=\bigl(\A,\{q_i\}\bigr)$ with no smaller expected total revenue.
+Let $(\tx,\tp)$ be a solution to \eqref{packp}.
+We convert $(\tx,\tp)$ to a (DSIC-in-expectation, IR) mechanism $M=\bigl(\A,\{q_i\}\bigr)$ with no smaller expected total revenue.
 Here, $\A(v)$ and $q_i(v)$ are the allocation-distribution and expected price of player $i$ on input $v$.
-This construction works for {\em any} feasible solution to \packintp; since any robust-(BIC, IR)-in-expectation mechanism yields a feasible solution to \packintp, this shows that in combinatorial-auction settings, {\em any robust-(BIC, IR)-in-expectation mechanism can be extended to a (DSIC-in-expectation, IR) mechanism without any loss in revenue}.
+Since any support-based-(IC, IR)-in-expectation mechanism yields a feasible solution to \eqref{packp}, this also shows that {\em any support-based-(IC, IR)-in-expectation mechanism for CAs can be extended to a (DSIC-in-expectation, IR) mechanism without any loss in revenue}.

+Our argument is similar to that in the proof of Theorem~\ref{multiround}, but the packing nature of the problem simplifies things significantly.
+We may assume that all constraints \eqref{pe2} are tight; otherwise if there is some $v\in\bD'$ with $\sum_{\w\in\Om}\tx_{v,\w}<1$, then letting $\w^0$ be allocation where $\w^0_i=\es$ for all $i$, we can increase $\tx_{v,\w_0}$ to make this sum 1 without affecting feasibility.